-- Supported music files are SMF format 0 or 1 MIDI files (MID). - Playback of audio files (WAV, MP3, etc.) is not supported.
+- Supported music files are SMF format 0 or 1 MIDI files (MID). - Playback of audio files (WAV, MP3, etc.) is not supported. - Data Manager computer software (page E-146) can be used to convert WAV format files to a format that can be played back by the Digital Keyboard.
+For details, refer to the Data Manager user's guide.

-At the same time playback starts, the transpose setting (page E-18) will change to 00 and the local control setting (page E-97) will change to "on".
+At the same time playback starts, the transpose setting (page E-18) will change to 00 and the local control setting (page E-133) will change to "on".